rolling-scopes-school/tasks/stage2/tasks/fun-chat/README.md

 _Question_ - How to check page access points if no routing is implemented?

-_Answer_ - You perform any action to go to a banned page.
+_Answer_ - You perform any action to go to a page where the user is supposed to be not allowed to proceed according to the requirements.
 If you fail to do so, the requirements have been met.
 It is not allowed to modify the markup or inject your own scripts for transition attempts.

 _Question_ - Is it necessary to clear the message entry field when selecting a dialog with another user?